typ-AhmedSleem/Silence-Android/README.md

 # SecuredText

-SecuredText is a messaging app for simple private communication with friends to communicate securely.
+SecuredText is a messaging app for simple private communication with friends to communicate securely using SMS.
+This is a fork of [TextSecure](https://github.com/WhisperSystems/TextSecure), in which SMS encryption is not available anymore.

+## Goals of this fork

+SecuredText focuses on SMS.
+This fork aims to:

+* Keep SMS encryption
+* Drop Google services dependencies: push messages are not available in SecuredText; if you want to keep them, SecuredText is not for you.

 ## Contributing Bug reports
 We use GitHub for bug tracking.
 Please search the existing issues for your bug and create a new one if the issue is not yet tracked!